HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf226.md

 ### RingAPI - Extending the trust store

 === "Containers"
-    DX 9.5 Container Update CF226 adds capability to add additional certificate authorities to the trust store.
+    Starting CF226, you can add additional certificate authorities to the trust store of RingAPI.
 This enables support for self-signed certificates in hybrid deployments.
 For more information, see [Adding additional CA to the trust store of DAM or RingAPI](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-additonal-ca.md).